hesharon/react-carousel/README.md

 - Responsive
 - Swipable on mobile
 - Has bullet pagination
-- Infinite scrolling, but I laid out the code for no infinite scrolling in components > carousel > index.js if you like
+- Infinite sliding, but the code can be easily edited for finite sliding.
+Message me if you need help.

 Go ahead and use the code for the carousel and edit it however you need for your use case.
 I put it here for my own purpose and for the community because it took me awhile to create this lightweight custom component.
 External libraries just contain too many features that I didn't need and makes it hard to work with.